tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 capabilities to compromise traditional certificates without alerting the wider ecosystem.

+Addressing this risk requires replacing traditional signatures with PQC signatures, which in turn demands ecosystem-wide upgrades involving cryptographic libraries, HSMs, CAs, intermediate CAs, and dependent protocols.
+Because these transitions take years of planning, coordination, and investment, preparations must begin well before a CRQC is publicly known.

 # Composite Signatures

 A composite certificate contains both a traditional public key algorithm (e.g., ECDSA) and a post-quantum algorithm (e.g., ML-DSA) within a single X.509 certificate.
 This design enables both algorithms to be used in parallel, the traditional component ensures compatibility with existing infrastructure, while the post-quantum component introduces resistance against future quantum attacks.